Working in VFX

 The production team will make sure the project runs smoothly, delegating tasks to team members being responsible for the overall final product.
 They will also be responsible for sourcing external assets when needed.

 Job roles are usually defined by the workflows of individual companies and projects.
-Some key job roles include Modeller, 3D Artist, Animator, Matte Painter, Motion Graphics Artist, Technical Director, Compositor, VFX Supervisor and Producer.
+Some key job roles include Modeller, 3D Artist, Matte Painter, Technical Director, Compositor, VFX Supervisor and Producer.

 More job roles are emerging with technology in new areas of the business, like Groom Technical Directors that work with animated hair, and Stereographers that work with 3D imagery for cinema and virtual reality.

 VFX companies are currently experiencing skills shortages in Storyboarding, Production Management, Animation and Compositing as well as skills gaps in the use of high-end VFX software including Nuke, CelAction, Storyboard Pro and Maya.

 In addition to academic qualifications and training, companies are looking for skills and experience and will want to see what you can do.
 Don’t wait until you are qualified to begin building your portfolio or developing a showreel to demonstrate your skills.
 VFX work is often required on student and short films, and can be a great way to hone your craft.
 As well as a portfolio, you can create an online portfolio, or build an interactive community as a swarm on Hiive, the professional networking site for creative people.